zhibirc/dbtex/checklist.md

 ## Features

 - [ ] determine the scope what exactly the `audit` instance method should check and describe it in JSDoc
+- [ ] possibly use checksums calculation for deterministic audit
+- [ ] investigate and design **DBTEX** usage for logging tasks (assume only data appending)
+- [ ] research on idea about network driver for remote storage and driver compositions

 ## Documentation